 Passing scores on the Virginia Communication and Literacy Assessment (VCLA) and Praxis II are required before student teaching placement.

 Complete Music Practica - MUSC456 and 346 (These must be completed prior to the student-teaching semester.)

-NOTE: In order to be admitted to and remain in the teacher education program, you must
+NOTE: In order to remain in the teacher education program, you must

-NOTE: Be sure to save a copy when you get your test scores.
+NOTE: Be sure to save a copy when you get your Praxis and VCLA test scores.
 Your electronic record on the ETS web site will disappear after a month or so, and they will charge you big bucks to send you a copy later.

 NOTE: Make every effort to meet or get ahead of these deadlines.
-Please remember that you do not get to be a teacher just because you have a passion to do so.
+Please remember that you do not get to be a teacher just because you have a passion for music and kids.
 You must also do the work and meet the qualifications.
 We promise that, if you do, you will find the pleasure in doing so.
 Good Luck!!